 Norway is a Northern European country that has its mainland territory within the Scandinavian Peninsula.
+To the north-east of the country is Finland and Russia, to the south is the Skagerrak strait, with Denmark on the other side.

 Norway’s coastline is extensive and faces the North Atlantic Ocean.
 This maritime influence is also seen in Norway’s climate with sea coasts having low land temperatures, but moving interior, while colder, it is much more milder compared to to other areas of the world in such northerly latitudes.